syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Checkbox.md

 N> In recursive mode, the parent nodes checked property is updated only in UI interaction.

-## Programmatic Check and Uncheck

-When the `CheckBoxMode` is other than `None`, the individual `TreeViewNode` or collection of `TreeViewNode` can be checked from the code by setting the  `CheckedItems`, or adding items to the `CheckedItems` property based on the `CheckBoxMode`.

-N> Programmatically check and uncheck the node value not affected their parent and child nodes checkbox state.

-{% tabs %}
-{% highlight c# %}

-treeView.CheckedItems.Add(viewModel.Folders[2]);
-treeView.CheckedItems.Add(viewModel.Folders[3]);

-{% endhighlight %}
-{% endtabs %}

 ## Checkbox items binding in MVVM

-SfTreeView allows to acheieve the `CheckedItems` in MVVM patern.
-You can check multiple items through binding the [CheckedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckedItems.html) property from view model with `ObservableCollection<object>` type.
+SfTreeView support to check multiple items through binding the [CheckedItems](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~CheckedItems.html) property from view model with `ObservableCollection<object>` type.

-N> It is only applicable for bound mode cases.
+N> TreeView process and sets `TreeViewNode.IsChecked` based on `CheckedItems` only when you are binding `ItemsSource`.

 {% tabs %}
 {% highlight xaml %}